Quacken8/gitIgnorer/README.md

-This script looks for a .gitignore file in your git folder and prompts you before deleting all files ignored by the .gitignore
+This script looks for a .gitignore file in your folder and prompts you before deleting all files ignored by the .gitignore